alexfernandez/alexfernandez.github.io/permanent/cv.md

 During my four years there I learned to communicate with non-technical parties, and to coordinate disparate teams for a common goal.

-We did many interesting projects.
+We did many interesting projects, such as coordinating a task force to optimize financial transactions.
 Truth be told, I sorely missed technical work, so at the first opportunity I went back to hard-core software development in anger.

 ### 2005-03 to 2007-07: Consultant at Matchmind and Indra

 I joined a medium-sized IT consulting company.
-I was contracted out to ISBAN, part of Banco Santander.
+I was contracted out to ISBAN, back then a subsidiary of Banco Santander.
 There I was part of the team that developed BankSphere, a much-maligned tool for task automation.
 Creating it was lots of fun though: